 The 22nd annual conference of the Growth & Infrastructure Consortium will be held in Denver, CO on October 12-14, 2016 at the Downtown Embassy Suites.
 The theme of this year’s conference is “The Intersection of Infrastructure and Technology.”

 Program.
 The preliminary conference program is available.
-Sessions address the effects of new technologies (the sharing economy, robotic vehicles, etc.), on future infrastructure needs, the shape of future housing demand (new housing options, effects of housing loss), sustainability (measuring sustainability, water conservation), and a walking tour of Denver bike/ped/transit improvements.
+Sessions address the effects of new technologies (the sharing economy, robotic vehicles, etc.), on future infrastructure needs, the shape of future housing demand (new housing options, effects of housing loss), sustainability (measuring sustainability, water conservation), and a walking tour of Denver bike/ped/transit improvements (see map).

 Hotel.
-The special conference rate at the Embassy Suites is $179/night ($205.40 with tax).
-Reservations at the conference hotel come with complimentary hot breakfast, evening receptions and free wi-fi (if you sign up for Hilton Honors while booking – all you have to do is pick a password).
-Click on the registration link above and then on the lodging tab to make a hotel reservation at the conference rate, which is good until September 21 or until the room block is filled, whichever comes first.
+The special conference rate at the Embassy Suites of $179/night is no longer officially available, although you can contact our conference planner to see if he can get the hotel to offer that rate upon request.
+The lowest rate now available is $279/night ($270 for Hilton Honors members).
+Reservations at the conference hotel come with complimentary hot breakfast, free evening receptions and free wi-fi (if you sign up for Hilton Honors while booking – all you have to do is pick a password).
+Click on the registration link above and then on the lodging tab to make a hotel reservation at the conference hotel (or contact our conference planner to try to get the special conference rate).

 Transportation.
-Parking at the Embassy Suites is valet only at $40/day ($20/day with the conference room rate and $25 overnight).
+Parking at the Embassy Suites is valet only at $40/day.
 The hotel does not operate an airport shuttle, but it is easily accessible by transit from the airport.
 The Embassy Suites is connected to Union Station via Denver’s Mall Ride, a 10-minute bus ride that runs every three minutes during the day.
 Union Station provides a direct new rail line to the airport starting in late April, as well as many other transit connections to the region.

 Go to the “Conferences” tab at the top of the page to access information about prior conferences, including agendas and proceedings